 The cabin sits in an open meadow in the Upper Madison River Valley with views of distant evergreen forest and mountain peaks on all sides.
 It's situated within a couple miles of the South Fork Arm of Hebgen Lake, a man-made lake known for its excellent trout fishing.

-A trailhead is located just to the west of the cabin.
+The Basin (Trail #217) trailhead is located just to the west of the cabin.
 The trail is open to hiking, horses, mountain biking, and seasonally to motorcycles and ATVs (from June 16 - December 1).
 The trail leads into the forest and eventually connects with the Continental Divide National Scenic Trail.
 Winter activities in the area include cross-country skiing, snowmobiling and snowshoeing.

-The cabin is equipped with a double-bed platform and one set of bunk bed platforms with matresses, wood stoves is available for heat.
-An old fashioned wood cookstove is available and basic pots and pans are provided, as well as dishes, an axe, shovel, broom, mop, and a table with chairs.
+The cabin is equipped with a double-bed platform and one set of bunk bed platforms with mattresses.
+A wood stove is available for heat.
+An old fashioned wood cook stove is available and basic pots and pans are provided, as well as dishes, an axe, shovel, broom, mop, and a table with chairs.

 The cabin is approximately nine miles from the west entrance to Yellowstone National Park, which makes for an ideal day trip.